 Some things you must try in Turkey

-I already mentioned the food, tea, and coffee but I also mentioned that Turkey never stops to amaze me.
+I already mentioned the food (especially breakfast), tea, and coffee but I also mentioned that Turkey never stops to amaze me.
 Here are some other things you must try while you’re in Turkey.

 One thing you must try is the hamam experience, commonly known as a Turkish bath.
 This Ottoman tradition started spreading across Europe during the Victorian Era and today has become increasingly popular among tourists.
 Getting washed and massaged in a huge cloud of soap certainly is as spectacular as it sounds.